jess-bennett/recycling-hive/README.md

     * The effect for the header/footer was adapted from code taken from [here](https://projects.verou.me/css3patterns/#honeycomb)

 * Hexagon grid layout
-    * This layout was adapted (with some difficulty!) from the code and tutorial on [Codesmite.com](https://www.codesmite.com/article/how-to-create-pure-css-hexagonal-grids)
+    * This layout was adapted (with some difficulty!) from the code and tutorial on [Codesmite.com](https://www.codesmite.com/article/how-to-create-pure-css-hexagonal-grids)\
+    The adapted (but largely original) is within the [hexagon.css](/static/css/hexagon.css) file.

 * Email
     * The JS required to send emails through the contact form was from [EmailJS.com](https://www.emailjs.com/)